dbochicchio/reactor-mqtt-contrib/README.md

           uses_template: prism_solar_session
 ```

 The first device will implement the charger and its commands.
-The second one will show the information (power, current and energy) for the current charging session.
-*channel* is usually 1, unless you have a Prism Solar Duo.
-In this case, you'll need to map multiple devices using *prism_solar_charger* as base template.
+The second will show the information (power, current, and energy) for the current charging session. *Channel* is usually 1, unless you have a Prism Solar Duo.
+In that case, map multiple devices using *prism_solar_charger* as the base template.
 Neither poll nor LWT are supported by Prism Solar.
-Even if night mode is supported via MQTT messages, it's better to create something with Reactor capabilities, because it has a cumbersome structure and it's mostly cloud-driven.
+Although night mode is supported via MQTT messages, it's better to create something with Reactor capabilities due to its cumbersome structure and cloud dependency.

 ### Fully Kiosk

-The device has support for these capabilities:
+This device supports these capabilities:
- - binary sensor (for screen turned on/off)
+ - binary sensor (for screen on/off)
- - dimming (for screen brigthness)
+ - dimming (for screen brightness)
  - battery level and charging status (plugged-in, battery power)
  - string_sensor (to show the current app)

- Unfortunately, Fully Kiosk  supports commands only via HTTP and thus a virtual device is needed to send commands.
+Unfortunately, Fully Kiosk supports commands only via HTTP, so a virtual device is needed to send commands.

 # Contribute

-If you have MQTT payloads for Shelly Gen3 and want them covered, just use the same procedure as outlined in *Support* to ask for a template.
+If you have MQTT payloads for Shelly Gen3 and want them covered, use the procedure outlined in *Support* to request a template.

 # Changelog

- - *24153*: refactoring, removal of *switchbot_switch* template.
+ - *24153*: Refactoring, removal of *switchbot_switch* template.
- - *24147*: just a couple of fix post 24146.
+ - *24147*: Fixes post 24146.
  - *24146*: New features for MQTTController 24144, refactoring.
  - *24144*: Added support for MQTTController 24144.
- - *24111*: Requires MQTTController v 24108.
-Bug fixing, support for *wifi_status*.
+ - *24111*: Requires MQTTController v24108.
+Bug fixes, support for *wifi_status*.
- - *23234*: Shelly's Temperature and Humidity sensors report *999* as value if the value is null.
+ - *23234*: Shelly's Temperature and Humidity sensors report *999* as value if null.
 Added a filter to prevent incorrect readings.
 Added support for *shelly_relay_simple_reversed* and *shelly_uni_adc*.
- - *24002*: New logic to get online status, with each update.
+ - *24002*: New logic for online status with each update.
  - *22363*: Fixes for *prism_solar*; *owntracks_sensor* now fully supports *notHomeRegionName*, better handling of region transitions.

 # Support